Design your future today

 Our instructors are experienced, passionate, and, most of all, invested in your success.
 At Flatiron School, you’ll learn from full-time, seasoned teachers who provide both the hard and soft skills you’ll need to succeed.

 Design aptitude is built from an innate curiosity about the world and how people interact with it.
-We don’t admit students, we craft a class: a lawyer, chef, biologist, and artist will approach solutions differently, creating a richer learning environment for everyone involved.
-All that you need is passion and an open mind.
+We don’t simply admit students, we craft a class: a lawyer, chef, biologist, and artist will approach solutions differently, and bringing them together creates a richer learning environment for everyone involved.
+All you need is passion and an open mind.

-Start your application for the UX/UI Design program and design your creative career today.
+Start your application and change your life today.

 Have a question about our program that we haven’t answered above?
 Our admissions team is here to help.